Odrec/deep_doc_class/README.md

 ### Notes

+-The metadata csv (comma separated) should contain the following columns (please make sure that the values on the csv have no quotes)**

+>document_id = unique id of the file which should be the name of the pdf without the '.pdf' extension

+>filename = the name of the file (in case the name of the file on the system is different than the id)

+>folder_name = the name of the folder on the system where the file is located

+**this prerequisite is optional since it is specific for studip platform from Osnabrück University.
+If you have similar metadata you can test it too but make sure to use the same column names.
+In case you don't use the metadata a model trained without the metadata is included.

-This is a working version which will be enhanced in future versions to improve accuracy.
+-This is a working version which will be enhanced in future versions to improve accuracy.

 Any issues or questions regarding this source code write to rgaritafigue@uos.de